 Books About Traveling Across America

-From the best road trip books set in modern times to the lasting impacts of the Underground Railroad and Oregon Trail, the journey books recommended below highlight a variety of experiences with travels through multiple states.
-There are fiction reads from several genres, memoirs/biographies, and deeper non-fiction focused on history that we should all know.
+From the best road trip books set in modern times to the lasting impacts of the Underground Railroad and Oregon Trail, the journey books recommended below highlight a variety of experiences traveling through multiple states.
+You’ll find historical travel books first, followed by contemporary travel novels and non-fiction.

 Book Girls’ Readers Rate This Book